vivax3794/arcane/README.md

 ```

 ## Windows
 If you want to run the app on the host machine you need to compile it wihtout earthly.
-If you dont care about that then `earthly +run --release=false` will also work fine on windows assuming.
+If you dont care about that then `earthly +run --release=false` will also work fine on windows.

 It is 100% possible to do a windows build, but `eathly` is not set up for it, install rust locally and run `cargo build`/`cargo run`